-If a small force was able to pull the larger army away from their real target with attacks well away from the capital, the smaller army could show up at the undefended capital and take control in a matter of days.
+If a small force was able to pull the larger army away from their real target with attacks well away from the capitol, the smaller could show up at the undefended capitol and take control in a matter of days.
 Fifty dead politicians later, they’d own the country.
 A few generals dead and they’d own the army.

-“No. In fact, he’d probably target a couple of small towns to draw the army away from the capital and then move in on the capital taking out the leadership of the country.”
+“No. In fact, he’d probably target a couple of small towns to draw the army away from the capitol and then move in on the capitol taking out the leadership of the country.”